Wilfred Saunders

 A festschrift in his honour was published in 1989 on the 25th anniversary of the founding of the school.

 He was appointed CBE in the 1982 New Year Honours, and was awarded an honorary Litt.D. by the University of Sheffield in 1989.

-Saunders died 27 July 2007 and was survived by his wife Joan and their two sons.
+Saunders died on 27 July 2007 and was survived by his wife Joan and their two sons.